 Assisting Zimmer in obtaining merger clearance from the European Commission for its $14 billion acquisition of Biomet, which was granted two months in advance of the formal deadline.

 Representing Aegean Airlines in Aegean/Olympic II, which resulted in the European Commission clearing the deal in a Phase II proceeding.
-This was the first time that the Commission cleared a merger after it had previously prohibited it.
+This was the first time that the Commission cleared a merger that had been previously prohibited.

 Representing an interested third party in GE/Alstom, a Phase II proceeding before the European Commission.

-Representing a company active in the cement industry in cartel proceedings before the Albanian competition authority, which resulted in an acquittal.
+Representing a subsidiary of a multinational cement and building materials producer, in cartel proceedings before the Albanian competition authority, which resulted in an acquittal.